guildai/guildai/guild/tests/uat/blocking-queues.md

 # Blocking Queues

-By default a queue will only start a staged run if there are no other non-queue runs in progress.
+By default a queue will only start a staged run if there are no other (non-queue) runs in progress.
 The rationale is that it's safer to assume that any given run requires the full system than to assume otherwise.

-Therefore `ignore-running` is `no` by default --- i.e. a queue waits for runs to complete before starting available staged runs.
+`ignore-running` is therefore `no` by default --- i.e. a queue waits for runs to complete before starting available staged runs.

 Delete runs in preparation for these tests.